The June issue of the Limbaugh Letter, the most widely read political newsletter in the country.

 Yeah.

-And kind of getting along the lines, you know, kind of connected to that, talking about her VP move.
+And kind of getting along the lines, you know, kind of connected to that, talking about her VP move and kind of thinking of that as another strategic move that she's obviously trying to make.

-Because I yeah, you probably agree with me.
+Because you probably agree with me.

 I don't really think she wants the VP slot.

-Uh I'm not sure she really wants to play second fiddle to somebody again for another presidency.
+I'm not sure she really wants to play second fiddle to somebody again for another presidency.

-And uh you know, she's mad at the Democratic National Convention.
+And, you know, she's mad at the Democratic National Convention.

-And I don't know, you know, maybe I'm wrong, but it just seems like uh I think she'd like to be VP before the general election.
+And I don't know, you know, maybe I'm wrong, but it just seems like I think she'd like to be VP before the general election.

-And I kind of see her working behind the scenes, uh almost sabotaging his election the whole way, making it more and more difficult.
+And I kind of see her working behind the scenes, almost sabotaging his election the whole way, making it more and more difficult.

 Here I am.

-Or the same token, of course, she'll never give up her Senate Seat until the last moment.
+Or, the same token, of course, she'll never give up her Senate seat until the last moment.

 Just sabotage the Obama campaign and then just go back to her Senate seat.

-Under normal circumstances, I would thank you, appreciate your call, tell you I admire people who think.
+Well, under normal circumstances, Eric, and I have to be honest with you about this, under normal circumstances, I would thank you, appreciate your call, tell you I admire people who think.

-And then I would tell Snerdley, what the hell are you doing, giving me guys with kook ideas?
+And then I would tell Snerdley, what the hell are you doing giving me guys with kook ideas?

-But Eric, I'm not going to do any of that.
+But, Eric, I'm not going to do any of that.

 And the reason I'm not going to do it is because you're talking about the Clintons, where just everything you mentioned is indeed possible.